How to Choose a Baby Bath Tub: Tips for Finding the Best Baby Bathtub, Including 7 Non Toxic Baby Bath Tubs to Consider

 Geneticist Patricia Hunt of the University of Washington has studied these chemicals, and has this advice for consumers:

 Steer “clear of plastics with the recycling numbers 3 [polyvinyl chloride], 6 [polystyrene], and 7 [other – usually a mix of plastics], which all contain compounds of concern.” (source)

 If you’re concerned about a plastic baby bathtub, ask the company if the bathtub has a recycling number, and what number it is.
-If it’s number 3, 6, or 7, find another bathtub for your baby!
+If it’s a number of concern (eg 3, 6, and 7) find another bathtub for your baby!